 Next to funding opportunities, a related important issue is the organisation of foreign enrolment phases.
 This aspect shall be analysed from another angle than the sources of funding.
-While a basic distinction was made between public and private support in the analysis of funding sources, a differentiation between 2 general formats guides the analysis of organisational pathways to enrolment abroad: enrolment through mobility programmes and self-organised foreign enrolment.
+While a basic distinction was made between public and private support in the analysis of funding sources, a differentiation between 2 general formats guides the analysis of organisational pathways to enrolment abroad: foreign enrolment through mobility programmes in contrast to self-organised enrolment abroad.

-Figure 10.11 presents data on the share of students who have been enrolled abroad by the organisational form they have chosen and their study programme.
-As the most eminent representative of organised forms of foreign enrolment, the ERASMUS programme (chart a) is compared to foreign enrolment phases that were largely organised by students themselves (chart b).
+Figure 10.13 presents data on the share of students who have been enrolled abroad by the organisational form they have chosen and their study programme.
+As the most eminent representative of organised forms of foreign enrolment, the ERASMUS programme (chart a) is compared to foreign enrolment phases that were largely organised by students themselves (chart b).8

-■ Even though former ERASMUS students make up less than 5 % of most national student populations (> DRM, Subtopic I.5), ERASMUS is the dominant organisational form for enrolment periods abroad (Figure 10.11).
+Even though former ERASMUS students make up less than 5% of most national student populations (→ DRM, Subtopic I.5), ERASMUS is the dominant organisational form for enrolment periods abroad (Figure 10.13).
 In the majority of countries for which data are available, more than 50% of the students with foreign enrolment experience went abroad with ERASMUS.
-The respective share is particularly high in Lithuania and Estonia as well as Italy and France (i. e. above 70%).
-In Sweden and Norway it lies below 25%.
-The comparatively low shares of students enrolling abroad through ERASMUS in the Scandinavian countries can be explained by the fact that Scandinavian countries have access to another large scale mobility programme, namely Nordplus.
-Despite having access to the Nordplus programme, students from the Baltic countries enrol abroad through ERASMUS frequently in international comparison.
+The respective share is particularly high in Lithuania and Estonia as well as Italy and France (i.e. above 70%) and it lies below 25% in Sweden and Norway.
+The comparatively low shares of students enrolling abroad through ERASMUS in the Scandinavian countries can be explained by the fact that Scandinavian countries have access to another large scale mobility programme, namely

-Chart (a) in Figure 10.11 includes both ERASMUS and ERASMUS MUNDUS students.
-However, judging by the statistics presented on the website of the European Commission, the number of ERASMUS MUNDUS students is negligible in comparison to the number of ERASMUS students in most countries (cf. http://eacea.ec.europa.eu/erasmus\mundus/results\compendia/statistics\en.php).
+8 Chart (a) in Figure 10.13 includes both ERASMUS and ERASMUS MUNDUS students.
+However, judging by the statistics presented on the website of the European Commission, the number of ERASMUS MUNDUS students is negligible in comparison the number ERASMUS in countries (cf. http://eacea.ec.europa.eu/erasmus_mundus/results_compendia/statistics_en.php).